Celebrating Earth Day!

 Melissa has also prepared documentation for various projects including Phase I Environmental Site Assessments, hazardous materials technical reports, habitat assessments, jurisdictional determinations, wetland delineations, and USACE Permits.
 Melissa’s experience is broad and includes state agencies such as the ODOT, Texas Department of Transportation (TxDOT), and the Texas A&M Forest Service.
 Other clients include various municipalities, county governments, and the private sector.

 Melissa holds a bachelor’s degree in Forest Wildlife Management and a master’s in Forest Economics, both from Stephen F. Austin State University.

 The Experience: SL 360 at Westlake Drive Biological Assessment, TxDOT Austin, TX

-CP&Y is providing environmental services for the segment of the State Loop 360 that intersects with Westlake Drive.
-Our biological commitments on this project include habitat protections for the Golden-cheeked Warbler.
+CP&Y provided environmental services for the segment of the State Loop 360 that intersects with Westlake Drive.
+Our biological commitments on this project included habitat protections for the Golden-cheeked Warbler.
 These endangered birds are Texas natives and are found nowhere else in the world.
-Other commitments included: vegetation removal occurring outside of the Golden-cheeked Warbler breeding and nesting season; no new woodland canopy gaps greater than 16 feet will be created and no trees larger than 12 inches will be removed; and no temporary staging areas or vegetation removal will occur within the Golden-cheeked Warbler habitat.
+Other commitments included: vegetation removal occurring outside of the Golden-cheeked Warbler breeding and nesting season; no new woodland canopy gaps greater than 16 feet created and no trees larger than 12 inches removed; and no temporary staging areas or vegetation removal within the Golden-cheeked Warbler habitat.